LEADING OFF: Unbeaten Musgrove starts for Padres at Wrigley

 BOUNCE BACK?

-Rangers lefty Martin Perez looks to improve on his previous performance when he pitches at Detroit.

-Perez led the AL with a 1.56 ERA when he started last weekend against the White Sox.
-He was tagged for season highs of seven runs and 12 hits in 5 innings.
+Pérez led the AL with a 1.56 ERA when he started last weekend against the White Sox.
+He was tagged for season highs of seven runs and 12 hits in five innings.

-Perez (4-2, 2.18 ERA) faces a Tigers team that has outscored 33-6 during a four-game losing streak.
+Pérez (4-2, 2.18 ERA) faces a Tigers team that’s been outscored 33-6 during a four-game losing streak.
 Detroit lost 13-0 to the White Sox on Wednesday and held a players-only meeting after the rout.